hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/hiddadajn.md

 * Year: 2020
 * Blog: https://www.welivesecurity.com/2020/05/11/breaking-news-app-promises-news-brings-ddos-attacks/

 This malware sample aims to perform a variety of ad abuse payloads.
-The malware schedules an alarm on boot complete to contact the malware developers server.
-Upon receiving commands, the malware can: (1) hide the app icon, (2) load a local web file to perform ad click fraud, (3) open a URL to perform web traffic boosting, and (4) push full screen ads to the user.
+The malware schedules an alarm on boot system events and application launch to steal device information and contact the malware developers server.
+Upon receiving commands, the malware can disruptively push ads to the user, hide the app icon, and load a local web file that retrieves a remote payload to perform hidden ads (an observed behavior, as the server was down at time of analysis).

 ## Signature
 ---